brikis98/yevgeniy-brikman-homepage/_posts/2017-11-24-how-we-got-to-now.md

 As always, I saved some of my favorite quotes from the book:

-‚ÄúMost discoveries become imaginable at a very specific moment in history, after which point multiple people start to imagine them.‚Äù
+"Most discoveries become imaginable at a very specific moment in history, after which point multiple people start to imagine them."

-‚ÄúThe lightbulb was the kind of innovation that comes together over decades, in pieces.
-There was no lightbulb moment in the story of the lightbulb.‚Äù
+"The lightbulb was the kind of innovation that comes together over decades, in pieces.
+There was no lightbulb moment in the story of the lightbulb."

 **Rating**: 4 stars